Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: Numerical experiments

 \subsection{Cube}

 We begin by considering the Poisson problem on the unit cube.
-Our initial focus is on evaluating the algorithmic scalability of the matching-based AMG preconditioner (V-Cycle, smoothed, aggregates of size 8) with 1\textsuperscript{st}-kind optimized Chebyshev accelerated smoother ($\ell_1$-Jacobi) and the CG preconditioned by a single sweep of weighted Jacobi as coarse solver set to achieve a tolerance of $10^{-4}$ or stop in $30$ iterations.
-The number of iterations of the smoothers, i.e., the degree of the Chebyshev polynomial $\deg_p$ and, equivalently, the number of matrix–vector products, is selected according to the spline degree $p$ of the basis.
+Our initial focus is on evaluating the algorithmic scalability of the matching-based AMG preconditioner (V-Cycle, smoothed, aggregates of size 8) with 1\textsuperscript{st}-kind optimized Chebyshev accelerated smoother ($\ell_1$-Jacobi) and the CG preconditioned by a single sweep of weighted Jacobi as coarse solver set to achieve a tolerance of $10^{-4}$ or stop in $30$ iterations. {We note that the aggregate size is chosen to balance the regularity properties of the smoothed prolongator and the coarsening ratio, thereby keeping the overall hierarchy complexity sufficiently low.} The number of iterations of the smoothers, i.e., the degree of the Chebyshev polynomial $\deg_p$ and, equivalently, the number of matrix–vector products, is selected according to the spline degree $p$ of the basis.
 In particular, we take $\deg_3 = 8$, $\deg_4 = 12$, $\deg_5 = 14$, and $\deg_6 = 16$.
 This choice is motivated by the spectral behavior of stiffness matrices described in \cite[Lemma~4.1]{Manni1}: as the spline degree $p$ increases, the normalized spectral distribution develops an increasingly sharp quadratic zero at $\theta = 0$ and decays only slowly toward its mirror point $\theta = \pi$, where its value decreases exponentially with $p$.
 Consequently, higher spline degrees generate more persistent low–frequency components that are poorly damped by simple relaxation schemes.
 To achieve $p$–robust smoothing efficiency, heavier (higher–degree) Chebyshev smoothers are therefore required.
 We analyze the number of iterations required for convergence as a function of the number of subdivisions $k$ along each edge of the cube and the polynomial degree $p$ of the B-spline basis functions, while enforcing the maximum possible continuity, namely $\mathcal{C}^{p-1}$.

 To assess parallel efficiency, we conduct a strong scaling experiment.
 In this configuration, the problem size is kept fixed while the number of MPI tasks is increased from $1$ to $512$ employing at most $32$ tasks per node.